primefaces/primereact/README.md

 ## QuickStart

-An [example application](https://github.com/primefaces/primereact-quickstart) based on create-react-app is available at github.
+[Example applications](https://github.com/primefaces/primereact-examples) based on create-react-app and nextjs are available at github.

 ## TypeScript

 Typescript is fully supported as type definition files are provided in the npm package of PrimeReact.
-A sample [typescript-primereact application](https://github.com/primefaces/primereact-typescript-quickstart) is available as well at github.
+A sample [typescript-primereact application](https://github.com/primefaces/primereact-examples/tree/main/cra-basic-ts) is available as well at github.